 The shocks can be installed in half an hour, but still, a spring compressor is required to install them.
 They fit both left and right, so it’s necessary to order two items at once, as It’s recommended to replace the shocks in pairs.
 In other words, if one goes out, you should replace the other side at the same time.
 The stud or T bracket with two bolts is required for upper or lower mounting respectively.

 They don’t leak and totally fix the hard ride.
 The dampers are hydraulic, meaning that it’s possible to check the internal pressure and temperature and avoid the hydraulic oil overheating.
 They are also resistant to over-pressuring but demonstrate a stable damping force.
+If you did not know this is one of the best truck shocks for a smooth ride.

 - It’s a mono-tube construction that allows withstanding intense pressure and fast movement as the fluid doesn’t start foaming.